Wondering how it would be, a bit scared I was….but hoped for the best.

 What was more exciting was the way tsetse flies detect the blue color at a distance and get attracted to it because of their genetic composition which drives them to land on it.
 This explains why the traps are designed with a blue color in controlling tsetse flies.

-The main cause of that study also involved sensitizing people on how to control tsetse flies, most especially in Tororo District which is one of the places in Uganda most invested with the vector, hence a very big health issue in the area.
+The main cause of that study also involved sensitizing people on how to control tsetse flies, most especially in Tororo District which is one of the places in Uganda most infested with the vector, hence a very big health issue in the area.
 With back up from the NaLIRRI research team, we had the pleasure of visiting Bukedi Secondary School in Tororo District where we talked to students about the fight against Trypanosomiasis.

 With much pleasure of having got that information as part of the summer school team, we had a moment of relaxation and more creative adventure in Kapchorwa District at the Sipi Falls. while there and with much excitement, I took the opportunity of relating with nature…..mhh…it was really exciting!
 The Sipi Falls was such a natural gigantic shower…the forcefully gravitated waters in collision with the blowing winds leading to an exciting water blow from the main fall course allover the place.
 On this one, I really can’t deny that I loved it!